uniboxx/bun-astro-react-tailwind-template/README.md

 # Astro Kit: With React and Tailwind

-You need bun installed to use this template or modify package.json to use another package manager:
+You need bun installed to use this template

-- delete "bunx --bun" in all scripts

 ## To install bun on macOs, Linux, WSL: